How to Get Rid of Textured Skin

-Get it all tested.
-Know your body.
-If you can't get to a doctor, start cutting out the BS from your life as much as possible.
-Look at your diet and stress levels ASAP.
+If you can't get to a doctor, start by cutting out possibly problematic aspects of your lifestyle as much as possible.
+Look at your diet and stress levels.
 Go for a walk.
 Stretch.
-Vacuum and tidy up your space (dust and dirty sheets are a THING!).
-Manage stress, limit your engagement with toxicity of all kinds; including your ex.
-Your skin will thank you for it.
+Vacuum and tidy up your space.
+Manage stress, limit your engagement with toxicity of all kinds - your skin will thank you for it!

 LEARN MORE: WHAT IS A HISTAMINE REACTION AFTER WAXING?

 Diet, skincare, and balancing stress are integral to also offsetting genetic factors that come into play with our skin.
 Just like with getting tested for allergens or conditions, talk to your family and see if there might be a history of skin issues, genetic acne, or other aspects that will be good to know (and hence address!).